 Jean-Paul Jacquet – Head Teacher/Course Director

 Although she is still searching for a fitting medium to express her interests, Beth prides her self on being a “Liberal Arts-ist.”
 With degrees in classical languages, philosophy, and history, she has an eye for the esoteric and a continual thirst to learn.
 It just so happens that her two great passions in life are education and hospitality, both of which are extensively exercised at the chateau each summer.
-Having grown up in a culinary family but having chosen to teach classics at Pomfret School, Beth has happily had a foot in both camps for the last ten years.
-In a perfect world, she would spend her days eating exceptional food in exceptional surroundings with fabulous and creative people (with her two children close at hand!).
+Having grown up in a culinary family but having chosen to pursue an acadmeic career, Beth has happily had a foot in both camps for the last 18 years.
+In a perfect world, she would spend her days eating exceptional food in exceptional surroundings with fabulous and creative people.
 So, for her, L’Atelier is the ideal fit, a summer cooked to perfection.
 At L’Atelier she hopes to open the students’ eyes to the joys of lifelong learning while graciously hosting them as if they were staying in her own home.
-Beth has taught Latin and History at the Pomfret School since 2002 and currently serves as the Assistant Director of the Library.
+Beth is the Director of the du Pont Library at Pomfret, and has taught Latin and history courses as well.
 She holds an MA in history from Vermont College and a BA in Latin and Greek from Boston University, with minors in philosophy and ancient history.
-She has also studied at the American Academy in Rome and at Harvard University.
+She has also studied at the American Academy in Rome.

 Wilfred Beriau – Chef

 Without a doubt, Wilfred Beriau’s life revolves around two things: food and family (in no particular order).
 Fishing would be a close third.
 Chef Beriau has been a professional chef for nearly 40 years and has worked in some of New England’s finest establishments, including the Balsams Grande Resort Hotel in New Hampshire.
 However, don’t forget, family is also very important to Chef Beriau, which is why he left behind 80 hour work weeks in order to become a culinary educator 25 years ago.
-In his time teaching, he has been named both Chef of the Year by the American Culinary Federation and Chef Educator of the Year, and was most recently awarded the Hermann G. Rusch Lifetime Achievement Award.
+In his time teaching, he has been named both Maine Chef of the Year by the Maine Hospitality Association and the National Chef Educator of the Year by the American Culinary Federation, and was most recently awarded the Hermann G. Rusch Lifetime Achievement Award.
 He is very excited to once again join the team at L’Atelier, anxious to return to the culinary capital of the world and scope out carp in the Seine!
 Have no fear, there is no carp on the menu.
-Chef Beriau graduated from the Culinary Institute of America, and holds a MA in Education from the University of Southern Maine.
+Chef Beriau graduated from the Culinary Institute of America, and holds an MA in Education from the University of Southern Maine.

 Gitana Beriau – Gigi the Dessert Genius

 Remy and Coco are very excited to return to France.
-In fact, these two bring up the chateau at least once a week (not to mention the snails, the frothy warm milk, the cheese, etc).
-They hope to learn some more French from their father, give their mother a hand around the property, eat well with their grandparents, and do some coloring alongside the busy students!
+In fact, these two bring up the chateau at least once a week (not to mention the snails, the frothy warm milk, the cheese, syrop de menthe, etc).
+They hope to learn some more French from their father, give their mother a hand around the property, eat well with their grandparents, and do some art alongside the busy students!